Abstract Integration in Net Convergence Structures: A Saks Type Integration Procedure in Net Convergence Structures.

-\begin{proposition} If $f: \Omega \rightarrow X$ is Fleischer Net Riemann integrable on $A \in \mathcal{H}$, it is Saks integrable on $A$ and the two integrals agree. \end{proposition} \begin{proof} By the choice indicated above, i.e $\mathcal{G}_{f,A} = \{A\}$ (which is trivially upwards directed by inclusion), it follows that the net $\{\int_{B}fd\mu\}_{B \in \mathcal{G}_{f,A}}$ is constant and, by $(v)$ of Definition \ref{boccutocandeloronetconvergencestructure}, its limit exists and equals the Fleischer Net Riemann integral $\int_{A}fd\mu$, which finishes the proof. \end{proof}
+\begin{proposition} If $f: \Omega \rightarrow X$ is net Riemann integrable on $A \in \mathcal{H}$, it is Saks integrable on $A$ and the two integrals agree. \end{proposition} \begin{proof} By the choice indicated above, i.e $\mathcal{G}_{f,A} = \{A\}$ (which is trivially upwards directed by inclusion), it follows that the net $\{\int_{B}fd\mu\}_{B \in \mathcal{G}_{f,A}}$ is constant and, by Definition \ref{netconvergencestructure}, its limit exists and equals the net Riemann integral $\int_{A}fd\mu$, which finishes the proof. \end{proof}

-Also, by ways of comparison, we point out that \cite{fleischerchange} defines a similar integral (which we call the Fleischer integral)\footnote{Not to be confused with the Fleischer Net Riemann integral.} based on the Kolmogorov S-integral with $\mathcal{H}$ being a ring and $\mathcal{G}_{f,A}$ being an ideal of sets of this ring and independent of $A$ (i.e, he takes it dependent only on $f$, and the only domain of integration being $\Omega$).
+Also, by ways of comparison, we point out that \cite{fleischerchange} defines a similar integral (which we call the Fleischer integral) based on the Kolmogorov S-integral with $\mathcal{H}$ being a ring and $\mathcal{G}_{f,A}$ being an ideal of sets of this ring and independent of $A$ (i.e, he takes it dependent only on $f$, and the only domain of integration being $\Omega$).
 In this case, we have: